aNap73/Sweeper/README.md

 ![Fig2](https://raw.githubusercontent.com/aNap73/Sweeper/master/public/2.png)

-Now choose an square you wish to uncover remember we are looking to avoid mines the first one is always a guess thou so... (fingers crossed)!!!
+Now choose a square you wish to uncover remember we are looking to avoid mines the first one is always a guess thou so... (fingers crossed)!!!
 When you click an area, it shows you what was underneath.
 If it's an X that's a bomb and it's game over no points for you!

 #### Step 3